Navid200/xDrip/docs/Dexcom/G7OnceAMinuteScan.md

 This tells me that G7 behaves differently when the paired device fails to maintain a link and goes into a more rapid transmission mode.
 Upon recovery, it returns to the original once a minute cycle.

-The total number of readings remain equal to once every 5 minutes.
-If you have frequent disconnects, some of your readings are not going to be on the once every 5 minute time grid.
-They will move forward in time by 1 to 4 minutes.
+If you have disconnects, some of your readings will not to be on the once every 5 minute time grid.
+They will move forward in time (earlier) by 1 to 4 minutes.
 But, the time interval after will be longer.
 The total number of readings remain the same as before, equal to one every 5 minutes.